Police

 In Northern cities, municipal police departments expanded in response to labor unrest.
 In the late nineteenth century, as union organizing intensified, police were routinely deployed to break strikes—often through violent dispersal of workers and mass arrests for “public order” offenses.

-From the beginning, then, American policing has been shaped less by the abstract goal of public safety than by the demands of political power and economic control.
+It’s hard to look at that history and still believe policing was built purely around public safety.
 From slave patrols to strike-breaking, from immigration enforcement to the ongoing surveillance and killing of Black people, policing in the United States has been entangled with race, labor, and hierarchy.

 For a fuller historical account, see Dr. Gary Potter’s The History of Policing in the United States.